Legal Advice for Communications — 201 results

 It can be difficult for a client to know whether his or her lawyer is performing well or not.
 Sometimes even the best of lawyers doesn't achieve the desired result due to difficult facts, a... more

 Written by attorney Kristen Holstrom, almost 3 years ago.

 Temporary spousal support, most of the time, is ordered by the court.
 When the couple is communicating with each other, they may agree on an amount shortly after separation.
 The court... more

 Written by attorney Carlos McDade, almost 3 years ago.

 It seems everyone communicates by email these days, even many government agencies.
 Many people do not give it a second thought when they receive an email from the IRS stating that the... more

-Written by attorney John McEntire, about 4 years ago.
+Written by attorney John McEntire, over 4 years ago.

 Facts Lawyers consistently screw up on this point.
 The attorney-client privilege extends only to communications and not to facts underlying communications.
 Here is a perfectly legitimate... more

-Written by attorney Beth Lincow Cole, over 3 years ago.
+Written by attorney Beth Lincow Cole, almost 4 years ago.

 Are employers permitted to read